Ian Robert Davis

 Born in 1937 in Barrow-in Furness, Ian grew up in a family with a strong Christian and international background.
 His grandparents on both sides of his family were missionaries in India/ Fiji and Spain.
 Ian’s mother was a piano teacher and his father a mechanical engineer working on the design of submarine engines.

-He then moved into academia to become Principal Lecturer in Oxford Polytechnic (now Oxford Brookes University) from 1971-1989.
-He also taught Urban Planning , Shelter and Settlement and Landscape Painting from 2002-2013 in the Byron Fellowship Summer Schools held in Indiana and North Carolina.
+He then moved into academia to become a Principal Lecturer in Oxford Polytechnic (now Oxford Brookes University) from 1971-1989.
+He also taught Urban Planning, Shelter and Settlement and Landscape Painting from 2002-2013 in the Byron Fellowship Summer Schools held in Indiana and North Carolina.

-During the 1980’s Ian was Chair of the ‘Association of Christian Planners and Architects and Planners (ACPA) Through conferences, debates, study visits and writing this body sought to develop a radical Christian critique of current practice and theory for practitioners and students within the planning and architectural professions.
+During the 1980’s Ian was Chair of the ‘Association of Christian Planners and Architects and Planners (ACPA) Through conferences, debates, study visits and writing, this association sought to develop a radical Christian critique of current practice and theory for practitioners and students within the planning and architectural professions.
 ‘Christian Dimensions in Architecture and Planning’ (1985) Ian Davis, UCCF Associates

 He has been a Board Member of 4 NGO’s and in 1979 was a founder Trustee of Traidcraft, one of the UK’s first Fairtrade Organisations.
 He is the author, co-author or editor of 16 books and over 90 articles on disaster/ development related fields

-His interests include post-disaster shelter, recovery planning, disaster risk reduction, adaptation to climate change, low-cost housing, development planning, architecture, sensory architecture, travel, classical music, painting in watercolour and church related activities.
+His interests include post-disaster shelter, recovery planning, disaster risk reduction, adaptation to climate change, low-cost housing, development planning, architecture, sensory architecture, travel, classical music, painting in watercolour and vital links between the Christian Faith and the Built Environment as well as Disaster Risk and Recovery Management.

 In 2003 Ian’s first wife Judy died.
-He remarried in 2008 to Gill and they live in Wheatley, a village near Oxford and in Aveton Gifford in South Devon.
-Gill and Ian each have three children and they share thirteen grandchildren.
+In 2008 he remarried to Gill and they live in Wheatley, a village near Oxford and in Aveton Gifford in South Devon.
+Gill and Ian each have three children and they share thirteen grandchildren and three great-grandchildren.

 Academic biography